 In addition to performing the staples of traditional concert repertoire, such as Beethoven's Symphony #9, Mahler's Symphony #2 or #4, Mozart's c- minor Mass, Handel's Messiah and Orff's Carmina Burana, Esther Heideman has featured prominently in the premieres of some of today's most respected contemporary composer.
 These have included the role of Jenny Lind in Libby Larsen’s opera Barnum’s Bird (Plymouth Music Series, Philip Brunelle), Sister Angelica in The Three Hermits by Stephen Paulus, and The Revelation of St. John by Daniel Schnyder (with the Orquestra del Gran Teatre del Liceu under Sebastian Weigel and Milwaukee Symphony under Andreas Delfs), as well as Deus Passus by Wolfgang Rihm (Rotterdam Philharmonic, Markus Stenz).
 Ms. Heideman lived in Beijing, China for a year, performing many concerts with the Beijing New Music Ensemble including a performance at the NCPA (Egg Theater).
 Since moving back to the US, Esther has also returned to the Aspen Music Festival every summer to perform music with the Aspen Contemporary Ensemble.

-Upcoming performances include Schoenberg's Second String Quartet with the Aspen Music Festival (Pacifical String Quartet), Britten's War Requiem with Music Worcester, Handel's Messiah and Szymanowski's Stabat Mater with the National Philharmonic, and a Holiday concert at the Kennedy Center.
-Esther is also currently recording music to be released in 2017 on iTunes.
+Upcoming performances include Szymanowski's Stabat Mater with the National Philharmonic, Stravinsky's Three Japanese Lyrics, Ravel's 3 Poems de Stepahane Mallarme, and Delage's: 4 Hindu Poems with the Aspen Music Festival, a Holiday concert with The Choral Arts Society of Washington at the Kennedy Center, and Handel's Messiah at Carnegie Hall.
+Esther is also currently recording music to be released in 2018 on iTunes.
 When not performing, she enjoys teaching lessons and masterclasses and sharing her knowledge and experience with young performers.